 Patients referred to the Center for Valve Disorders are evaluated and treated by a multidisciplinary team of physicians with advanced expertise in the treatment of valve disease.
 This team includes interventional cardiologists, imaging specialists and cardiovascular surgeons who are committed to providing innovative, quality care.
 The entire team collaborates with one another, as well as with patients' referring physicians, to produce significantly positive outcomes.

-The following physicians are members of the Center for Valve Disorders' medical team:
+The following physicians are on the medical staff at the Center for Valve Disorders: